Applying for a Tier 4 (General) visa inside the UK

 You can also make a Tier 4 application in the UK if you were last granted leave as a student under the old immigration rules that were in place before the Tier 4 student rules were introduced in March 2009.

 If your last grant of leave was not one of the categories listed above then you must return to your home country and apply for a Tier 4 visa from there.
-There are currently three exceptions to this in relation to Syrian nationals, Libyan nationals and the children of diplomats in the UK.
 If you wish to apply under one of these exceptions, we advise that you speak to a UWE Bristol Immigration Adviser to discuss your application.

 How do I apply?

-Whether opting for the standard or premium service, you will need firstly need to complete the online application form and pay the associated fee online using either a debit or credit card.
-The online form will give you the option of applying by post or in person.
+There are three types of application - standard, priority and super-priority.
+Whichever option you choose, you will need firstly need to complete the online application form and pay the associated fee online using either a debit or credit card.

 A payment receipt is immediately available to you online after successful payment has been taken by the UK Visas and Immigration (UKVI).

-The standard service is the less expensive option but has a longer processing time.
-The premium service is the more expensive option but your application is decided quickly and if the UKVI are satisfied with your application you will receive a decision on the day and if successful, your new visa in the form of a Biometric Residence Permit (BRP) will be sent to your correspondence address used in your application within ten working days of your appointment.
+The standard service is the least expensive option but has a longer processing time.
+The super-priority service is the most expensive option but your application is decided quickly and if the UKVI are satisfied with your application you will receive a decision on the day and if successful, your new visa in the form of a Biometric Residence Permit (BRP) will be sent to your correspondence address used in your application one working day after your biometric appointment.

 You must be in the UK on the date of application or your application will not be considered.
 Please read the Tier 4 Policy Guidance produced by UK Visas and Immigration (UKVI) before submitting your application.